TheDen/macos-blackhole/README.md

 # macos-blackhole

-## What is is
+## What is is?

-A simple bash script I use to:
+A simple bash script I use on my MacBook.
+When run the script will:

 * Download and install the simple hosts file manager [Gas Mask](https://github.com/2ndalpha/gasmask)
 * Download [StevenBlack's](https://github.com/StevenBlack/hosts) well-curated host files to load within Gas Mask